aktdude/CSC510/README.md

 ![Statements](coverage/badge-statements.svg)

 # CSC510 SE Project: Online Classroom
 This is Software Engineering at the graduate level.
+There are pictures below showing the application and beneath that is installation information.

 ## Team